 - Losing out to another buyer who already has their mortgage in place

 - Wasting time viewing properties that are beyond your budget

-- Delays in your mortgage application causing the sale to fall through
+- Delays in your mortgage application caused the sale to fall through

 - Lack of mortgage information means you’re unable to plan your property search

-You can make an enquiry below to start your online mortgage application.
-An advisor will call you to discuss your options and the type of mortgages that’ll be possible to apply for.
+You can make an enquiry to start your online mortgage application.
+An advisor will then call you to discuss your options and what you hope to gain from your mortgage.

 About the author